-- 3 tablespoons low-fat milk
+- 3 tablespoons milk low-fat

-Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.

-Combine in a small mixing bowl, breadcrumbs, parmesan cheese, black pepper, salt, garlic powder, and cayenne pepper.
+- Combine in a small mixing bowl, breadcrumbs, Parmesan cheese, black pepper, salt, garlic powder, and cayenne pepper.
 Dip zucchini slices into milk and dredge into bread crumbs to coat both sides.
 Note: It may be necessary to press crumbs onto zucchini slices to ensure the crumbs stick.

-If using a rack, place rack on a cookie sheet.
+- If using a rack, place rack on a cookie sheet.
 Bake 15 minutes, turn over and continue baking until golden, approximately 10-15 minutes (being careful not to burn).
 Allow to cool to room temperature before storing in an airtight container.

-NOTE: Zucchini Chips will continue to get crispier while cooling.
+- TIP: Zucchini Chips will continue to get crispier while cooling.

 Have you made this recipe?